SunderJS/kit/README.md

 * 🐛 **Error logging** through Sentry. 〽️

 ### 👨‍💻 Session management
 * 🍪 A cookie-based authentication system for keeping users logged in securely.
-Backed by [Workers KV](https://developers.cloudflare.com/workers/runtime-apis/kv) (or any other database) there is no need to mess with JWT tokens anymore as you can store arbitrary data with a session.
+By being backed by [Workers KV](https://developers.cloudflare.com/workers/runtime-apis/kv) (or any other database) you can associate arbitrary data with a session, so there is little excuse for using JWT instead.

-### 🚀 Common utilities
+### 🕵️‍♀️ Crypto & Encoding/Decoding
 * 🔏 Random token generation (cryptographically sound), use this to generate post IDs, user IDs or even secrets such as API tokens.
 * 📦 Base64 encoding and decoding (RFC 3548 compliant)
 * 🏷 [Base-X](https://www.npmjs.com/package/base-x) encoding and decoding, which can be used for encoding data or random IDs with a given alphabet.
 Example alphabets: